 The Biologically Integrated Farming System (BIFS) program initially ran from 1995 to 2010.
-Projects focused on fostering farmer-to-farmer information exchange and on-farm demonstration of integrated farming practices that promote IPM and biological systems while allowing growers to maintain profitable businesses.
+Projects focused on fostering farmer-to-farmer information exchange and on-farm demonstration of integrated farming practices that promote IPM and biological systems, while allowing growers to maintain profitable businesses.
 Originally a project of the Community Alliance with Family Farmers (CAFF), BIFS transitioned to a grant program administered by the University of California (UC) Sustainable Agriculture Research and Education Program (SAREP), based at UC Davis.
 The SAREP BIFS program funded twelve projects in eleven different farming systems.
 The adoption of BIFS practices was found to reduce pesticide use, improve soil fertility, decrease erosion and nitrogen leaching, and increase populations of beneficial insects, fishes, birds, and game.

 In 2019, OPCA received funding to revitalize the BIFS program.
-Since this time, approximately \$5 million has been awarded to five projects in diverse cropping systems including walnut, grape, lettuce, and hemp.
-BIFS programs have included the use of areawide mating disruption, natural enemy releases, bio-pesticides, insectary plantings, cover crops, rogueing of infected plants, rapid diagnostics, and other SPM approaches.
+Since this time, approximately \$8 million has been awarded to eight projects in diverse cropping systems, including almond, walnut, grape, lettuce, cole crops, strawberry, and hemp.
+BIFS projects have included the use of areawide mating disruption, natural enemy releases, bio-pesticides, insectary plantings, cover crops, non-fumigant soil disinfestation, rogueing of diseased plants, rapid diagnostics, and other SPM approaches.